 Through its participation in the development of legal metrology standards, NIST works to consider the interest of all stakeholders to avoid conflicts with related hydrogen standards developed by national and international standards and codes developing organizations.
 Currently, there are two international legal metrology standards which address commercial hydrogen measurement.

-R 81 Status: NIST OWM is Secretariat for the International Organization of Legal Metrology (OIML) Recommendation 81 (R 81) and has responsibility for initiating work and ensuring that the standard progresses according to practices established by OIML.
+Recommendation (R) 81 Status: NIST OWM is the Secretariat for the International Organization of Legal Metrology (OIML) Recommendation 81 and has responsibility for initiating work and ensuring that the standard progresses according to practices established by OIML.

 The Secretariat’s response to the international project group’s comments on the first working draft of Part 1 Metrological and technical requirements and Part 2: Metrological controls and performance tests of R 81 was distributed on May 27, 2016.
 The group’s comments were incorporated, where possible, into a first committee draft (1 CD) also distributed on May 27th for review and input.
-Deadline for comments on the 1 CD is September 6, 2016.
+Input on the 1 CD received September 2016 was incorporated into a second committee draft (2 CD) and distributed in late January 2018 for comment from the international project group and U.S. National Work Group.
 This draft model regulation includes the metrological and technical requirements and metrological controls and performance tests that apply to measuring devices and systems used for the dynamic measurement of cryogenic liquids in stationary, vehicle mounted, and vehicle refueling applications.

-For copies of the latest drafts of R 81 please contact email@example.com.
-For the latest draft of R 139, click here: http://www.oiml.org/en.
+For copies of the latest drafts of R 81 please contact ralph.richter [at] nist.gov.
+For the latest draft of R 139, click here: https://www.oiml.org/en.